Select-Property/node_technical_interview/README.md

 # Vita Group - Node JS Coding Challenge

 Thanks for taking the time to do our node engineering test.
-The challenge has two parts:

-This test is intended to evaluate your skills and knowledge in Node.js development.
 You are free to use any resources or references you want, except for direct help from others.

 You can use any development environment or tools that you feel comfortable with.

+**Bonus Points**

+* Using Typescript

 ----